picoLLM Compression

 Yes. picoLLM models, similar to other LLMs, can be used for complex workflows, including retrieval augmented generation (RAG).
 Large Language Models may struggle with knowledge retrieval while understanding which information is most relevant to each query.
 Moreover, it may not be optimal to re-train a model every time your knowledge base is updated.
 RAG applications produce more nuanced and contextually relevant outputs, allowing enterprises to feed the model with information that's always permissions-aware, recent, and relevant.

 picoLLM platform supports the most popular and widely-used hardware and software out-of-the-box - from web, mobile, desktop, and on-prem to private cloud.
 However, there may be certain chipsets we do not currently support.
 (There are so many of them, yet only so much time and money, making it impossible to support everything.)
 Thus, open-sourcing the inference engine is on our roadmap.
-Till then, you can engage with Picovoice Consulting and get the picoLLM inference engine ported to the platform of your choice.
+Until then, you can engage with Picovoice Consulting and get the picoLLM inference engine ported to the platform of your choice.

 You can create a GitHub issue under the relevant repository/demo.